 - The London Bridge Experience & London Tombs draws you into the history of the area, and then scares the living daylights out of you.
-This is the most terrifying haunt around (since 2008, it's been chosen annually as the scariest attraction in England)
+Since 2008, it's been chosen annually as the scariest attraction in England

 - For the kids and school classes there is a special tour with a Guardian Angel, who manages to protect them from the horrific demons, bloodthirsty zombies and terrifying clowns that lurk in the depths of the bridge